 Tho Vita filed a petition showing liabilities of $182,462 late in March, 1948, only a small portion of this amount has been paid off.
 With United Broadcasting, Chicago recording studio, holding a lien on the sale of certain masters, which gives it 50 per cent of any amount accruing from these sales, it's expected that creditors of Vita will receive little on their original claims.

 We have not attempted to list this great pile of material in our Vitacoustic pop table; we don't have matrix numbers for it, or any other good way to organize it.
 However, if we are able to fill in enough of the matrix numbers from sessions that led to issued material, we may be able to slot some of the unissued sides into the gaps.
 (We have put "Hot Lips" and "Wang Wang Blues"—both titles that hark back to Henry Busse's days with Paul Whiteman—in alongside the issued sides.)
-It would be interesting to know who ended up with the Vitacoustic pop masters, assuming they didn't end up in a Chicago-area landfill.
+It would be interesting to know who ended up with the Vitacoustic pop masters, assuming they didn't finish their days in a Chicago-area landfill.

 We also notethat some of the Jack Surrell sides ended up on Sensation, which may have co-produced them.

 The gory details about Vitacoustic indebtedness are contained in the April 3, 1948 Billboard story that details its Chapter 11 filing.
-The company's debts of $182,000 included, besides Federal taxes, substantial royalties owed to music publishers, even bigger debts to pressing plants like Long Island Plastic Products, Perfection Plastic Products (Pasadena, CA), and good old Starr Piano (Richmond, IN)—and $13,800 for recording and mastering services at United Broadcasting Company.
+The company's debts of $182,000 included, besides Federal taxes, substantial royalties owed to music publishers, even bigger debts to pressing plants like Long Island Plastic Products, Perfection Plastic Products (Pasadena, CA), even good old Starr Piano (Richmond, IN)—and $13,800 for recording and mastering services at United Broadcasting Company.
 The company had stiffed its artists for $29,000 in royalties; most unwisely, Vitacoustic had fallen $14,600 in arrears to the Harmonicats—a dereliction that was hardly going to be missed by Bill Putnam, who owned their contract.
 The company's supposed assets included no less than $56,000 in advance royalties to artists.
 The outsized payouts had been dispensed to pop artists under the Tasker regime.
 Advancing $9,867 to Leo Diamond meant that the company would have to sell nearly 250,000 of his harmonica records to recoup.
 Over $5000 was given to a singer named Yvette, only one of whose records ever saw release; over $3000 to Joan Edwards, who got two releases; over $3000 to bandleader Joe Vera, who to our knowledge never got a release at all.
 One of Henry Busse's 78s came out earlier in the life of the company, when it could afford to promote his work, but to make back his advance of $3192, the company would have had to move about 80,000 copies of Vitacoustic 6.

 Vitacoustic, then, was the inverse of a success story.
 The label had a massive hit but proved completely incapable of sustaining itself, eating through its profits in less than a year.
 In all, Vitacoustic is known to have put out 18 pop singles (Vitacoustic 1 through 15, plus 19 through 21; there may be one or two more from the days when the label was about to file for Chapter 11), 1 country single (5001), and 6 R&B singles (1000 through 1005 and 1007).
 Of the R&B singles, only Vitacoustic 1005 was the company's own production; Vitacoustic 1001 through 1004 and 1007 had originated with Sensation Records in Detroit.
 The August 1947 split between Lloyd Garrett and the Bill Putnam deprived the label of its most popular performers, Jerry Murad's Harmonicats, and took all the steam out of its pop series.
 The Harmonicats put out another release in October 1947 on Bill Putnam's Universal label, and followed with a bunch more, including at least one of Putnam's experimental EPs.
 But after that they took their act, which remained highly popular for some years, to Mercury and Columbia; they made several LPs for major labels in the 1950s.
 Don Les left the Harmonicats in 1972 and Al Fiore retired in 1982.
 Don Les died on August 25, 1994, in Madison, Wisconsin; Jerry Murad died on May 11, 1996, in Liberty Township, Ohio; the last of the original Harmonicats, Al Fiore, died in Chicago on October 25, 1996.